Please note our museum hours while we undergo renovations.

 The AIC Gold Medal has been presented jointly with the Science History Institute since 2003.
 Winners are honored each spring.

-The 2024 AIC Gold Medal was presented to Peter Schultz during an awards ceremony on May 8 at the Institute in Old City Philadelphia.
+The 2025 AIC Gold Medal will be presented to Timothy Swager during the Science History Institute Awards ceremony on Wednesday, May 7 at the Institute in Old City Philadelphia.

 Previous Winners of the AIC Gold Medal